caravagnalab/tumourevo/docs/usage.md

 This will launch the pipeline and perform variant calling with the tools specified in `--tools`, see the [parameter section]([https://github.com/caravagnalab/nf-core-tumourevo/tree/dev]) for details on the available tools.

-Unless running with the `test` profile, the paths of input files must be provided within the `<INPUT CSV>` file specified in `--samples`, see the [input section]([https://github.com/caravagnalab/nf-core-tumourevo/tree/dev]) for input requirements.
+Unless running with the `test` profile, the paths of input files must be provided within the `<INPUT CSV>` file specified in `--input`, see the [input section]([https://github.com/caravagnalab/nf-core-tumourevo/tree/dev]) for input requirements.

 Note that the pipeline will create the following files in your working directory: